floppyzedolfin/adventofcode/CHANGEBLOG.md

 Implementation-wise, I spent way too much trying to squeeze two regexps into one and hope it'd work.
 I also, for the moment, left aside any loops (A includes B, which includes A).
 I finally finished Part1 (which had me check the implementation of the built-in `delete` func).
 Almost surprisingly, Part2 is quite similar.
 I'm happy I wrote both a `parents` and a `children` structure, I don't have to erase my code :).
 However, I don't want to count the children of a bag several times, so I'll add a pointer to an int in each bag that will "remember" how many bags it can hold.

+## December 08
+Life has its ways and I'm having trouble keeping up with the speed of time.
+The map (we can safely assume it's a travelling path, now) is no longer linear (a line per day).We're off for an adventure over the woods.

+What seemed like a pleasant flight has become debugging some assembler code.
+Yummie.
+Part1, however, doesn't look that nasty.
+We'll store instructions, and already executed instructions (_via_ a flag, for instance), and that should be enough.

+Part1 is done, I added a few checks after going through an infinite loop myself.
+Part2 seems a bit trickier.
+Brute-forcing the line to change would be an O(n²) (as we have to execute the program each time).
+There might be a cleaner solution, but I'm going all-in with the `run` inside the loop.

+I find this code cleaner than "yesterday's", it doesn't have pointers to maps, or the like.
+Nevertheless, trying to find loops and fix them in low-level languages, despire being rather fun for an hour, would not be my dream job.

+## December 09
+Someone told me I look weird in a